 MORE ABOUT THE PROGRAMME

-When applying, each applicant is required to propose a project that they will develop during the programme.
-While it is encouraged to propose projects that resonate with the thematic framework, it is not mandatory, neither is the completion of the project.
-The priority of the programme is creativity and processual thinking over thematic rigidity and a demand for production.
-Each participant is expected to present their work during the course or at the end of the programme.
-Unrestricted by formats, these presentations will be developed during the programme.
+Each applicant is required to propose a project that they will develop during the programme.
+Projects’ thematic relation to rituals and magic will be considered as an advantage during the selection process, albeit not a decisive one.
+The programme’s priority is the development of individual practices and alternative ways of sharing knowledge.
+Each participant is expected to present their work during or/and at the end of the programme.
+Unrestricted by formats, these presentations will be developed throughout the programme.

-Due to the ongoing pandemic and depending on the government‘s recommendations, part of the programme might happen online.
+Due to the ongoing pandemic and depending on regulations, part of the programme might happen online.

 Rupert’s alternative education programme is free and open for all regardless of their background or current practice.